-\begin{prb} Let $G$ be an $r$--regular hamiltonian graph of even size, for $r\geq 4$.
-Does $L(G)$ admit the PMH--property? \end{prb}
+\begin{problem} Let $G$ be an $r$-regular Hamiltonian graph of even size, for $r\geq 4$.
+Does $L(G)$ have the PMH-property? \end{problem}

-To conclude this section, let us note that not all $4$--regular (and so not all eulerian) graphs of even size have a PMH line graph.
-A non-hamiltonian example is given in Figure \ref{Figure 4RegNotPMH}.
-It is not hard to check that every perfect matching of $L(G)$ which contains the edges $e_{1}e_{2}$ and $e_{3}e_{4}$ cannot be extended to a hamiltonian cycle of $L(G)$, whose vertices are given the same label as the corresponding edges in $G$.
+To conclude this section, let us note that not all $4$-regular (and so not all Eulerian) graphs of even size have a PMH line graph.
+A non-Hamiltonian example is given in Figure \ref{Figure 4RegNotPMH}.
+It is not hard to check that every perfect matching of $L(G)$ which contains the edges $e_{1}e_{2}$ and $e_{3}e_{4}$ cannot be extended to a Hamiltonian cycle of $L(G)$.

-Since the graphs in Figure \ref{Figure MaxDeg4NotPMH} and Figure \ref{Figure 4RegNotPMH} are both not simultaneously eulerian and hamiltonian, we pose a further problem:
+Since the graphs in Figure \ref{Figure MaxDeg4NotPMH} and Figure \ref{Figure 4RegNotPMH} are both not simultaneously Eulerian and Hamiltonian, we pose a further problem.

-\begin{prb} Let $G$ be a graph of even size which is both eulerian and hamiltonian.
-Does $L(G)$ admit the PMH--property? \end{prb}
+\begin{problem} Let $G$ be a graph of even size which is both Eulerian and Hamiltonian.
+Does $L(G)$ have the PMH-property? \end{problem}